 Chronological graphs of the concentration data for the PAH compounds are shown in Figure 28 through Figure 31.
-Naphthalene is the most variable, with concentrations ranging from 11.1 to 320 nanograms per meter cubed.
-Naphthalene had the largest annual average concentration, followed by phenanthrene, with values of 90.3, and 22.1 nanograms per meter cubed, respectively.
-In comparison, the National Monitoring Program (NMP) national averages for these compounds in 2013 were $75.3 \pm 73.0$ , and $9.86 \pm 17.9$ nanograms per meter cubed, respectively.
+Naphthalene is the most variable, with concentrations ranging from 17.2 to 247 nanograms per meter cubed.
+Naphthalene had the largest annual average concentration, followed by phenanthrene, with values of 73.6 ± 37.6 , and 10.5 ± 5.76 nanograms per meter cubed, respectively.
+In comparison, the National Monitoring Program (NMP) national averages for these compounds in 2014 were 66.5 ± 56.65 , and 9.51 ± 14.68 nanograms per meter cubed, respectively.6

 Overall, the PAH compound concentrations tended to follow the same general trend.
-Many of the compounds showed larger concentrations during the summer months, as is expected.
-This is likely due to smoke in the area caused by regional forest fires during that time period.
-Several other compounds exhibited a seasonal variation, with larger concentrations in the winter months, and lower concentrations in the summer months.
-This also makes sense, since the primary source of many PAHs in air is the incomplete combustion of wood and fuel.
-PAHs are a product of combustion from common sources like automobiles, wood-burning stoves and furnaces, cigarette smoke, etc. The natural sources of PAHs include volcanoes, forest fires, crude oil, and shale oil.
+Many of the compounds showed larger concentrations during the summer months.
+This is likely due to smoke in the area caused by regional forest fires, as well as mobile source emissions from the incomplete combustion products of motor vehicles.
+Several other PAH compounds exhibited a different variation, with larger concentrations in the winter months, and lower concentrations in the summer months.
+This also makes sense, since the primary source of many PAHs in air is the incomplete combustion of wood and fuel.7 PAHs are a product of combustion from common sources like automobiles, wood-burning stoves and furnaces, cigarette smoke, etc. The natural sources of PAHs include volcanoes, forest fires, crude oil, and shale oil.8